cxjdavin/anfconv/README.md

 Even more detailed simplification information (e.g. Prints matrix before and after Gauss Jordan Elimination)
 ###### Level 5
 Warning!
 Data dump from this point onwards

+# Known issues
+- PolyBoRi segfaults when we try to construct a ring of size > 1048574.
+As such, do not run `indra` on instances with too many variables.
+Anything instance with less than 1048574 variables is okay.
+Note: 2^20 = 1048576.